annnnnne0811/MusicVisuals23/README.md

 Press 1 - Anne, which shows

-Press 2 - Airish, which shows
+Press 2 - Airish, which shows a butterfly that moves with the cursor and a floral background which goes with the music sounds.
+The colour of the floral background also changes after the first time you press the key to start it.

 Press 3 - Mena, which shows a house with street lights that has grass and a pond with rocks around it that will react to the beat of the music that we chooose, with a rocket moving up to the moon